MarilizaC/doc-files/Quick Start for Subutai Bazaar.md

    This displays the Account settings popup.

    :pencil: **``Note``** | In case you have the Set PGP key message displayed, click the link to access Account settings.
-6. On Account settings, paste the PGP key in the PGP Key fingerprint field, and then click Upload.
+6. On Account settings, paste the PGP key in the PGP Key fingerprint field, and then click **Upload**.

    ![Fingerprint](https://github.com/MarilizaC/icons/blob/master/InstallE2E%20-%20Upload.png)
+   The Owner PGP Key field is populated automatically.
+You must not edit or modify this field.
-7. Click Save.
+7. Click **Save**.

    :pencil: **``Note``** | If you encounter an error when entering or saving this key, you can delete it from the plugin page, and then generate a new key.
 You only need one PGP key for your Bazaar account.